 2. Gloves On, and Doors and Windows Open

-Put your gloves on — handling dryer sheets for too long can cause skin irritation.
-Those of you prone to asthma should keep the bathroom ventilated while you work.
-The fragrance of the sheets could be an issue in an enclosed space (5).
+Put your gloves on — handling dryer sheets for prolonged periods can irritate the skin.
+If you have any breathing difficulties, keep the bathroom well-ventilated while you work.
+The strong fragrance of the sheets could cause issues in an enclosed space (5).

 3. Scrub Doors with Sheets

 Pull out a dryer sheet and rub your shower doors with it from top to bottom.
-Scum and gunk should come off without too much effort.
+Any scum and gunk should be dislodged easily.

-Replace each sheet once it becomes too dirty and continue until the job is done.
+When the sheet becomes too dirty, dispose of it and grab a new one until the job is done.

 4. Rinse, Dry and Polish

-Rinse your doors to remove residual grime.
-Dry them with a cloth and then polish with a glass cleaner for a finishing touch.
+Rinse your doors to remove any residual grime.
+Dry them with a clean cloth and then polish them with a glass cleaner for a finishing touch.

 How to Clean Shower Doors with Baking Soda and Vinegar